Yoimut: Return to Tulare Lake

 When Yoimut was ten her mother took her to camp at a place four or five miles south of Buzzard's Roost, or three miles from Waukena.
 This site had many ruined dirt houses, the last remnants of indigenous habitation.
 When Yoimut was ten her mother remarried after her father's death, during the time 'the white people were having a big war between themselves' (the Civil War).
 During this time they moved to Armona where they lived for about one month.
 During this time, some natives told Yoimut's father that some Wowol were once again living on Atwell Island.
 Then they drove to a village called either Heeumne or Chuntow, near the school house in Artesia, an unincorporated community in Tulare County.
 After three months at this camp, a man named Pat Murray threatened to kill them all if they did not leave.
 At first they considered going to Tejon Ranch.
 They decided to, instead, make their way to Chawlowin.
-Chawlowin was a Wowol village on an island in Tulare Lake, which would eventually become the site of Alpaugh, CA.
+Chawlowin was a Wowol village on an island in Tulare Lake, which would eventually become the site of Alpaugh, California.

 Here, Yoimut's mother met many members of her family, including her brother and two or three of her uncles.
 They were refugees from the Tule River Reservation.
 After living at the "Fish" Rice ranch, Yoimut's family wanted to return to Tulare Lake.
 They went to visit several times but never again lived on the lake.

 After Tulare Lake

-All of my life I want back our good home on Tulare Lake.
+"All of my life I want back our good home on Tulare Lake.
 But I guess I can never have it.
 I am a very old Chunut now and I guess I can never see the old days."

 In late November 1930, the anthropologist Frank F. Latta interviewed Yoimut.
 She told him she was the last survivor of her band.

 Yoimut was an important anthropological informant.

 Death

-Yoimut died in Hanford, CA in 1937.
+Yoimut died in Hanford, California, in 1937.